 Become A Community Champion

 Civic Spark is the Jeffco Community Network's newest offering.
 Join other enthusiastic Jeffco residents for a hands-on training that will equip you with the skills, knowledge, and connections to become an effective community champion for local issues.
-Whether you're passionate about housing, economic opportunity, neighborhood wellbeing, or anything else, this program is for you.
+The Spring 2026 cohort will focus on three key issues in Jeffco - housing, early childhood education, and workforce development.

 Hosted in partnership with Localworks, and with funding from Colorado Gives Foundation, this program is free for all participants.